June 23-July 25, 2014

 Rehearsals for the performance begin in the middle of Week 2.
 One 90 minute class period per day is given to rehearsals.
 Students are offered the choice of participating in a faculty-led rehearsal period, or participating in the Choreographic Workshop.
 Once a student has chosen to be in a faculty piece, all casting is at the discretion of the faculty.
 Each summer, ARB Resident Choreographer, Mary Barton, creates a new work for Summer Intensive, along with other faculty members creating and staging works.
 Each year one large classical excerpt is also staged.
 Summer ’12 was excerpts from Swan Lake, staged by Maria Youskevitch.

-The performance is always presented on the evening of the last day of workshop, which will be July 26, 2013.
+The performance is always presented on the evening of the last day of the program.
 Families and community members are welcome.
 Tickets are sold separately at a modest price.

 "È stato particolarmente interessante e formativo per me avvicinarmi, fin dalla prima lezione della summer intensive, ad un metodo di studio della tecnica classica decisamente nuovo in alcuni suoi aspetti, e invece ricco di fonti di approfondimento e rifessione in altri affrontati nel mio percorso di studio precedente: ho trovato ogni movimento, fin dalla sbarra, più danzato, vissuto e respirato!"

 "What was particularly interesting, and made a great impression on me, right from the beginning of the first lesson of the Summer Intensive, was a method of studying classical ballet definitely new, in some of its aspects, and in other ways, richly motivating me to reflect on and deepen my prior knowledge: I found every movement, from the very beginning of the barre work, more danced, more lived, more breathed."